MaxKenny2003/IonEngine/README.md

 # IonEngine

-IonEngine is an open source Game Engine that is heavily based on Unity.
-Sporting a Editor that is very similar to the Unity editor, the switch from Unity to IonEngine should be relatively smooth.
+**IonEngine** is an open-source game engine inspired by Unity, featuring a custom editor designed to feel familiar to Unity developers.
+If you’ve used Unity before, transitioning to IonEngine should be quick and intuitive.

+---

-# Please Watch the Latest Update video
+## 🎬 Watch the Latest Update

 [![Watch the demo](IonEngineLogo.png)](https://youtu.be/kL8r-8mevJw)

-This engine consists of:
+---

+## 🔧 Engine Stack

+IonEngine is built using a robust stack of technologies:

-- C++ host language that is the backbone of the engine and the editor
+- **C++** – The backbone of both the runtime engine and the editor, delivering high performance and control.
-- Lua, a light weight fast scripting language that is used for game logic
+- **Lua** – A lightweight, fast scripting language used for writing game logic.
-- GLM, used for vector and matrix math—crucial for transforms, physics, and rendering.
+- **GLM** – OpenGL Mathematics library used for vector and matrix math, essential for transforms, physics, and rendering.
-- LuaBridge, A lightweight library that simplifies binding C++ classes and functions to Lua.
+- **LuaBridge** – A lightweight library that binds C++ functions and classes to Lua, making scripting seamless and intuitive.
-- SDL, A cross-platform library for managing input, windowing, audio, and rendering contexts.
+- **SDL** – Cross-platform library for windowing, input, audio, and OpenGL context management.
-- Box2D, A 2D physics simulation library widely used in games that simulates rigid body dynamics, including collision detection and response.
+- **Box2D** – Industry-standard 2D physics engine that handles rigid body dynamics and collisions.
-- Dear ImGui, The backbone to the Editor used in IonEngine
+- **Dear ImGui** – Immediate mode GUI used to build IonEngine’s custom in-editor interface.
-- RapidJSON, the main method of saving and storing game data
+- **RapidJSON** – High-performance JSON parser/generator used for saving scenes and game data.

+---

+## 📸 Screenshots & Demos *(Optional)*

+_Include some cool screenshots of your editor and gameplay here!_

+---

+## 🚀 Getting Started *(Optional)*

+1. Clone the repo
+2. Set up your build environment
+3. Run the editor
+4. Write Lua scripts